 The biggest downside to the A20 headset is the price tag.
 This headset comes in at about $1,000 making it one of the priciest options on the market.

-If you’re looking to wear one of the best pilot headsets on the market this is the one for you.
+If you’re looking to wear the best headset for pilots on the market this is the one for you.

 The Best in-Ear Headset – Bose Proflight Series 2 Aviation Headset